freqtrade/freqtrade/docs/backtesting.md

 This is limited to 1 timeframe value per run.
 However, data is only loaded once from disk so if you have multiple strategies you'd like to compare, this will give a nice runtime boost.

-All listed Strategies need to be in the same directory.
+All listed Strategies need to be in the same directory, unless also `--recursive-strategy-search` is specified, where sub-directories within the strategy directory are also considered.

 ``` bash
 freqtrade backtesting --timerange 20180401-20180410 --timeframe 5m --strategy-list Strategy001 Strategy002 --export trades